jeffscyberjournal/THM_Learning_Modules_Techniques_-_General_Learning/Buffer_Overflows.md

 ...
 Warnings listed but compiles fine.
 ```

-## A closer look at RADARE2, then run analysis 'aaa'
+## A closer look at RADARE2, then run analysis 'aaa', 'afl'

-radare2 is mentioned in the first section but up to this point is not even mentioned in use with the problems at hand
+Radare2 is mentioned in the first section but up to this point is not even mentioned in any task, but example output is shown in task 4 but not identified that it was from radare2.
+So thought I would start with some basic commands to demonstrate some of its use.

+Note radare2 and gbd are installed on the attack box for use.

 ```
 [user1@ip-10-49-147-85 overflow-1]$ radare2 int-overflow